multitudes/multitudes/README.md

 > “In the beginning there was nothing, which exploded.” ― Terry Pratchett

 ## About Me 💬
-Highly motivated career changer with professional experience as an iOS Developer (Swift) since 2022, following a background in the airline industry.
-Driven by a desire for deeper technical understanding, I completed the C/C++ focused core curriculum at 42 Berlin and I am now following the specialisation track.
-Proven ability to quickly acquire new skills, recently managing DevOps tasks including GitHub CI/CD, Python/Pytest automation, monitoring (Grafana/OpenTelemetry), Docker, and ELK stack implementation.
+I'm a software developer and career changer who successfully transitioned from the airline industry into tech.
+My goal is to build robust systems and continuously deepen my technical expertise.
+Background: Professional experience as an iOS Developer (Swift) since 2022.
+- Education: Completed the C/C++ core curriculum at 42 Berlin, where I'm now pursuing a specialization in AI and Automation.
+- Core Skills: Proficient in DevOps (GitHub CI/CD, Docker, Grafana, ELK), automation (Python/Pytest), and systems programming (C/C++).
+- Current Interests: Actively exploring low-level cybersecurity and practical data science applications.

 ## What I Do 🛠️
 Seeking challenging roles leveraging a broadened skillset in Swift, C/C++, and modern development practices, with a passion for creating delightful, accessible, and highly performant user experiences on mobile and desktop.